tranleduy2000/pascalnide/README.md

 # Tutorials

 See in https://pascalnide.wordpress.com/
-  1. <a href="https://pascalnide.wordpress.com/2017/05/01/tao-ung-dung-giao-tiep-bang-giong-noi-voi-pascal-n-ide/">How to create communication application by voice with Pascal N-IDE
+  1. <a href="https://pascalnide.wordpress.com/2017/05/01/tao-ung-dung-giao-tiep-bang-giong-noi-voi-pascal-n-ide/">How to create communication application by voice with Pascal N-IDE></a>

 # License
 	The code in this repository is licensed under the Apache License, Version 2.0 (the "License");